George Coleman left the Davis Quintet in March or April 1964, leaving Davis once

 Sam Rivers, a fellow Bostonian with whom Williams had played for years.
 Rivers joined

-the Quintet, probably in June.
-The new group was booked at the Showboat Lounge in
+the Quintet, probably in late May or early June.
+The new group was booked at Birdland

-891212, Japanese critic Tosiyuki Nomoto is quoted as saying that "the tape on the
+Japanese critic Tosiyuki Nomoto is quoted as saying that "the tape on the 13th has

-13th has still slept in the warehouse of a broadcasting station.
-There is not a
+still slept in the warehouse of a broadcasting station.
+There is not a person who

-person who heard it."
-In any case, Rivers left the Quintet as soon as the group
+heard it."
+In any case, Rivers left the Quintet as soon as the group returned to

-I am grateful to Rick Lopez for help with this session.
+I am grateful to Jan Lohmann and Rick Lopez for help with this session.

 |